International Student Services

 Health Insurance for International Students

-Health insurance is required for Goodwin College international students through PSI and you must provide proof of purchase and a copy of your insurance card to the International Programs Office before or upon arrival to campus.
+Health insurance is required for Goodwin University international students through PSI and you must provide proof of purchase and a copy of your insurance card to the International Programs Office before or upon arrival to campus.

 Health insurance is an excellent benefit to have but it does have a lot of complex terminology and concepts.
 Here are some basic insurance terms that will get you started in learning more about health care in the United States: